 Aside from that, a lot depends on the additional features of a VPN client.
 For example, Surfshark’s CleanWeb feature blocks malware links, so if the tracker’s link is on the list of blocked websites, it will be stopped.

-- VPNs encrypt your traffic, so if your ISP (internet service provider) or a state security agency is trying to intercept it, they won’t be able to read anything.
+- VPNs encrypt your traffic, so if your ISP (Internet Service Provider) or a state security agency is trying to intercept it, they won’t be able to read anything;

 - VPN encryption means that anyone observing your traffic only sees VPN use – and not that you’re using it for gaming, streaming, or Tor.

+Email trackers are a near-unavoidable reality of the online marketing world we have been thrust into without our consent.
+But there are ways for us to regain power.
 Once you block email trackers, you should seriously consider getting a VPN to help you with your other security needs.